30 Free Gap Analysis Templates (Word, Excel)

 This way, the gap analysis is used to establish what needs to be done to achieve the goal(s) and determine any shortcomings along the way.
 Gap analyses are also used for compliance purposes to determine if a system, process, or entity is compliant with the standards required.

-Gap analyses are also standard among software developers to assess how efficiently software serves its purpose in development.
+They are also standard among software developers to assess how efficiently software serves its purpose in development.

 Gap Analysis Types

-Below are the common types of gap analysis templates:
+Below are the common types of templates:

-Finance gap analysis
+Finance

-Individual gap analysis
+Individual

 Individuals also have targets associated with personal life, career, and business.
 They can use individual or personal gap analysis templates to evaluate themselves and determine what they are doing right or wrong and how far or close they are to achieving their personal goals.

-Market gap analysis
+Market

 A market gap analysis template is used to determine the business position of a company or business in a marketplace.
-This type of analysis looks into the discrepancies in supply and demand and how the company or business is coping with the two drivers of a business.
-As a result, the business can check whether they are living up to their potential in supply and demand and make educated production and sales projections.
+This type of analysis looks into the discrepancies in supply and demand and how the company or business is coping with the two drivers of business.
+As a result, the business can check whether they are living up to their potential in supply and demand and make educated production and sales projections.ย

-Product gap analysis
+Product

-Healthcare gap analysis
+Healthcare

-Note: It is recommended to set SMART goals when conducting a gap analysis as this helps an organization focus on a specific aspect of the organization.
+It is recommended to set SMART goals when conducting a gap analysis, as this helps an organization focus on a specific aspect of the organization.
 This can also reduce confusion among the team when there are a lot of data points to evaluate.
 Also, once the strategic action plan has been developed after the gap analysis, it is essential to conduct a SWOT analysis to establish its positives and negatives.

 Steps to Conduct Gap Analysis